jnseawright/PS312/readme.md

 [Noam Lupu and Leonid Peisakhin, 2017, "The Legacy of Political Violence across Generations." *American Journal of Political Science* 61 (Oct.):
 836-51.](https://doi.org/10.1111/ajps.12327)

+It will also be exceptionally helpful if you take the seven minutes to watch this careful video on [how to structure social-science papers](https://www.youtube.com/watch?v=6xVNhIRPTt8).

 We will discuss together the features of well-written quantitative social science, and how to structure a successful paper/article in this